fivetran/api_framework/README.md

 - Set the api_key and api_secret variables to your Fivetran API credentials.
 - Run the script with the desired method, endpoint, and payload.

-## For example, to pause a connector, you would run the script like this:

->python atlas.py PATCH connectors/my-connector-id paused=True

 ## Example use cases:

 - [Create New User](examples/api_interact_new_user.py)